Przemyslaw11/Cones_tracking_model_YOLO_V7/README.md

   - Move file: 'cones.yaml' to yolov7/data
   - Prepare your dataset.
 Data is in the Supervisely format originally, but yolov7 requires YOLOv7 PyTorch TXT format.

-    You can AUTOMATICALLY preprocess data using execute_all.py script in the Repo:
+    You can automatically preprocess data using execute_all.py script in the Repo:

         python execute_all.py -d {path_to_your_dataset} -y {path_to_your_yolo_folder} -i {path_to_your_images_folder} -a {path_to_your_annotations_folder}